Elastomeric respirator

 Elastomeric respirators, also called reusable air-purifying respirators, seal to the face with elastomeric material, which may be a natural or synthetic rubber.
 They are generally reusable.

 Full-face versions of elastomeric respirators seal better and protect the eyes.

 Elastomeric respirators consist of a reusable mask that seals to the face, with exchangeable filters.
 Elastomeric respirators can be used with chemical cartridge filters that remove gases, mechanical filters that retain particulate matter, or both.
-As particulate filters, they are comparable (or, due to the quality and error-tolerance of the elastomeric seal, possibly superior) to filtering facepiece respirators such as N95 respirators and FFP masks.
+As particulate filters, they are comparable (or, due to the quality and error-tolerance of the elastomeric seal, possibly superior) to filtering facepiece respirators such as most disposable N95 respirators and FFP masks.

 Elastomeric air-purifying respirators are designed to be safely reused for years.
 Provided the cartridge integrity and filter have not been compromised, current practice shows that the filters could be used for at least one year.
 Some, but not all, filter materials are proprietary and manufacturer-specific, and supply-chain failures can make replacements hard to find.

 Although powered air-purifying respirators and air-supplying respirators may have elastomeric masks, they are not generally referred to as elastomeric respirators.